 “Haven’t you forgotten to say something?”

 “Scram.”
 Momma still frowned, but her eyes were fond.
-It was something Rosie had always noticed of her – her eyes gave away every emotion.
+It was something Rosie had always noticed of her – her eyes spilled every emotion.

 She heard Aunt Minnie happily give the twins their duties for the day.
 Momma waltzed behind the front counter, biting her lip, thoughtfully running a pencil eraser down a typed list.
-Rosie stood up; she had eaten enough cheese to concern a doctor.
+Rosie stood; she had eaten enough cheese to concern a doctor.

 “Hm?
 Oh, yes.
 Sure.
 ‘Fore dark?”